Achan81/sei-project-02/README.md

 ![Character Index page](/assets/02index.png)

 ## Character Show:
 When on the Index Page, any of the Character Cards can be clicked on.
 Doing so will take the user to the selected CharacterShow.js page.
-The Character Show page presents the sole character chosen and has extra on that character.
+The Character Show page presents the sole character chosen and has extra information on that character.

 ![Character Show page](/assets/03show.png)